numerunix/pyconfig_gen/README.md

 # pyconfig_gen

-**pyconfig_gen** is a simple GUI utility to edit the /boot/config.txt file for RPi3 computers, targeting Gentoo Linux.
+**pyconfig_gen** is a simple GUI utility to edit the /boot/config.txt file for RPi3 and RPi4 SBCs, targeting Gentoo Linux.

 Screenshot: